Volunteering with AWC provides exciting opportunities to assist our dedicated team in the field.

 Volunteer activities can be physically demanding and may involve repetitive activities (such as lifting, carrying, pushing and pulling loads, digging, bending, climbing, walking over extended periods) and are often performed in extreme conditions with temperatures at times exceeding 40 degrees.
 Therefore a moderate to high level of fitness is generally required for most volunteering activities.
 All volunteers should carefully consider the fitness requirements and remoteness of the volunteering activity they are interested in and seek any appropriate medical advice before deciding on whether to apply.

-Please tell us a bit about yourself using the link below, and we will contact you when we have a volunteer opportunity that might be of interest!
+Please tell us a bit about yourself and we will contact you when we have a volunteer opportunity that might be of interest!

 The health and safety of our people is a top priority for AWC, and for this reason we have had to scale back many of our volunteer opportunities in line with travel restrictions and community health guidelines.